joedefen/subshop/docs/ss-organization.md

 * the expected organization of your video collection.
 * naming conventions for video files
-* the cached files that subshop creates to support substitles and their maintenance.
+* the cached files that subshop creates to support subtitles and their maintenance.

 ## File and Folder Organization Overview
 TV series and movies should be organized similar to this: